Lead Generation: Balancing lead quality and lead quantity

 Lead generation is somewhat like a tightrope act.

-Generate too many leads, and the rope between Sales and Marketing breaks.
+Generate too many leads and the rope between Sales and Marketing breaks.
 If you don’t generate enough leads that turn into sales, your ROI plummets.

 As Debbie Pryer, Program Manager, Siemens Healthcare, discovered, finding the right balance between lead quantity and quality takes trust, teamwork and planning.

-When the rope breaks, you get the Wild West
+When the rope breaks, you get the Wild West of unqualified leads

 In the health care segment of Siemens, field service engineers interact directly with customers to repair medical equipment.
 This interaction was a great opportunity to capitalize on generating prospects interested in Siemens products.